 Myth 6 – If you file bankruptcy, your spouse will have to as well.

 While married couples often file bankruptcy jointly, this is not necessary.
 Depending on your circumstances, you can file together or separately.
-In many cases, it makes sense for husband and wife to file together, but in some instances, the spouse might not want to file.
+In many cases, it makes sense for the husband and wife to file together, but in some instances, the spouse might not want to file.
 For example, sometimes one spouse has all the debt, or one spouse wants to keep property that’s in his or her name only, so it’s preferable to have the other spouse file individually.

 Remember, bankruptcy issues may be complicated, but the experienced Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer understand the issues and the difficult decisions involved in taking this step and starting to rebuild your credit.
 We will work with you to make sure you understand your options and help you decide on solutions that make sense in your individual case.